 If the Shukla study finds abnormal gut flora either before or after exercise probiotics and antibiotics are going to get a lot of interest.
 Logan took some pains to point out in his review article that a lot remains to be learned about probiotic supplementation and health.
 Studies examining probiotic effects in athletes are becoming fairly common.

 Giving trained athletes probiotics appeared to decrease intestinal permeability and had some effect on oxidative stress and cytokine levels in one study.
 Probiotics strongly reduced oxidative stress levels in another study.
 Daily administration of probiotics reduced the incidence of infection in one study but not another.

 The variable results may reflect the different strains of probiotics used.
 The field is still early in the game of determining which probiotics work best for different conditions.
 The CAA’s study should give us a much finer-tuned idea of which bacteria to supplement/experiment but the study was small and may not reflect what’s going on in the community at large.

-Health Rising Runs on Your Support!
+Health Rising is on the Web Because of Your Support!

 HEALTH RISING IS NOT A 501 (c) 3 NON-PROFIT